desihub/desiconda/README.rst

 Example 1:  Spectro Pipeline on a Workstation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Imagine you wanted to install a full desiconda stack to a workstation or
+Imagine you wanted to install a full desiconda stack on a workstation or
 cluster (rather than manually getting all the dependencies in place).
-You followed the section below and created a config file for you machine
+You followed the section below and created a config file for your machine
 called "myserver" and put it in the conf directory.
 You plan on installing
-desiconda in your home directory (~/software/desi).
+desiconda in your home directory ($HOME/software/desi).
 Since you downloaded
 the latest tagged version (1.1.3) of desiconda, you are happy with the
 automatic version string that will be used for the install prefix.
 The
 spectro pipeline primarily works with python3, so that is what you specified